Delete020/Gitlet/proj3/testing/gitlet/gitlet-design.md

 2. clear staging area
 3. update head or currently used branch to point to the new commit

+#### rm

+1. if file currently staged in addition, remove it from addition
+2. if file is not staged in addition, but tracked in the current head commit, add to stage removal map and delete it from the working directory

 ## 4. Design Diagram

 Attach a picture of your design diagram illustrating the structure of your